vincen-github/mlimpl/README.md

 ![author: vincen (shields.io)](https://img.shields.io/badge/author-vincen-brightgreen) ![email](https://img.shields.io/badge/email-vincen.nwu%40gmail.com-red) ![build: passing (shields.io)](https://img.shields.io/badge/build-passing-brightgreen) ![python: >= 3.6 (shields.io)](https://img.shields.io/badge/python-%3E%3D3.6-blue) ![NumPy version](https://img.shields.io/badge/NumPy-%3E%3D1.19.2-brightgreen) ![Pandas version](https://img.shields.io/badge/Pandas-%3E%3D1.1.3-brightgreen)

 ## Introduction
-This repository collects some codes which encapsulates commonly used algorithms in the field of machine learning.
+This repository collects some codes that encapsulates commonly used algorithms in the field of machine learning.
 Most of them are based on Numpy, Pandas or Torch.
-Your can deepen your understanding to related model and algorithm or revise it to get the customized code belongs yourself by referring to this repository.
+You can deepen your understanding to related model and algorithm or revise it to get the customized code belongs yourself by referring to this repository.
 I'm very glad that it can give you a bit of inspiration.
 ## Why choose my repository?
 - Detailed documentation and annotation.
 - Guidance for difficulty of algorithm: I will write down the guidance with code comments in the place that there are some difficulties encountered when i implemented it.